The RootsGuard Clean Standard™

 by someone who took it seriously.

 The RootsGuard blog is where I share what I continue to learn.
-I am not a doctor, a dermatologist, or a medical consultant.
-I am someone who went deep into the science of skin biology, ingredient function, and the relationship between internal health and skin behaviour — out of personal necessity, and then out of genuine passion.
+I am not a doctor, a dermatologist, or a medical consultant, I do not approach this as a medical professional.
+I am someone who went deep into the science of skin biology, ingredient function, and the relationship between internal health and skin behaviour, out of personal necessity, and then out of genuine passion.
 What I found, I documented.
 What I documented, I share.

-The blog covers skin biology in accessible, referenced language: how the barrier functions, what disrupts it, how the microbiome influences skin behaviour, what the clinical evidence actually says about specific actives, and how to read and evaluate an ingredient list without a chemistry degree.
+The blog covers skin biology in accessible, referenced language: how the barrier functions, what disrupts it, how the microbiome influences skin behaviour, what the research says about specific actives, and how to read and evaluate an ingredient list without a chemistry degree.

-Nothing on the blog is medical advice.
+Nothing on the blog is medical advice,the content is intended for educational purposes.
 It is research, explained clearly, by someone who took it seriously.
 If something I write prompts you to investigate further, speak to a qualified practitioner, or simply make a more informed choice about what you put on your skin — that is exactly the point.

 The RootsGuard Clean Standard™ was not designed to satisfy a certification body or to appeal to a market trend.
-It was built from the ground up based on what the skin actually needs — and what most skincare products consistently fail to provide.
+It was built from the ground up based on our understanding of what skin needs — and what we believe most skincare products are not yet designed to address.

 Diana Luca Founder, RootsGuardFrequently asked questions